 If you thought school was boring and feel it didn’t prepare you too well for real life, then you and Ken Robinson will get along just fine.
 He’s been criticizing the standardized testing machine we call school for years.
-In this book, he outlines how we can fundamentally shift our perspective to help shape schools that actually teach kids what they need to know.
+In Creative Schools, he outlines how we can fundamentally shift our perspective to help shape schools that actually teach kids what they need to know.

 And don’t think it’s an effort in vain, even if you’ve long finished all sorts of schooling.
 We’re all teachers at some point in our lives, and it’s up to us to be the best ones we can be.

 Here are 3 lessons to show you where schools are, where they need to go, and how we can make it happen:

 - School is not designed to make you well educated; it’s designed to make you a useful, obedient worker.

 - When you’re teaching someone, think of yourself as a gardener.